EmotiBit/EmotiBit_Plugins/README_py.md

 # Porting an algorithm from C++ to Python

 ## Why?
-The goal of this project is to allow users to take an algorithm written in C++ and translate that into runnable Python code.
+The goal of this project is to allow users to take an algorithm written in C++ and translate it into runnable Python code.
-This could allow a user to develop C++ code and run it on the EmotiBit's firmware, software, and through Python hitting three different metrics.
+This could allow a user to develop C++ code and run it on the EmotiBit's firmware, software, and through Python, hitting three different metrics.

 ## How it works
 - We use pybind11 to create bindings for existing c++ code to a dynamic python library.
 These bings get added to a bindings_\<srcFileName\>.cpp.